AI & Agents

 Give Your AI Agents Persistent Storage

-Connect Supabase with Fast.io and give your AI agents a persistent, intelligent workspace with 50GB of free storage.
+Connect Supabase with Fastio and give your AI agents a persistent, intelligent workspace with generous storage.
 Built for integrate fast api with supabase edge functions workflows.

 Start by deploying your Supabase function to the cloud with the CLI.
-Supabase will generate a public HTTPS URL for your function.
+Invoke it on a schedule, from a database trigger, or from your app when you want to wait on a workspace.

 Webhook event logs processing in an edge network

-Combining Supabase and Fast.io creates strong agentic workflows for AI applications.
-Fast.io acts as an intelligent workspace that automatically indexes files for semantic search and AI chat upon upload.
+Combining Supabase and Fastio creates strong agentic workflows for AI applications.
+Fastio is an intelligent workspace.
+Files in that workspace are available to semantic search and to Ripley, the built-in RAG agent.

-You can use the Model Context Protocol (MCP) to expose Fast.io's multiple tools to an AI agent.
+You can use the Model Context Protocol (MCP) to expose Fastio tools to an AI agent.
+Point the client at https://mcp.fast.io/mcp, or https://mcp.fast.io/mcp/key when the client sends a Bearer header.
 Supabase acts as the coordinator in this setup.
 When a user creates a project in your database, a trigger invokes an edge function.

-That edge function calls the Fast.io API to provision a dedicated workspace.
-It configures permissions and signals an OpenClaw agent or an MCP-compatible client to start executing tasks.
-Fast.io supports ownership transfer, so the AI agent can build out the folder structure and generate documents.
-Once finished, it can transfer admin ownership directly to the human user.
+That edge function calls POST https://api.fast.io/current/org/{org_id}/create/workspace/ to provision a dedicated workspace.
+It can add a member with POST /current/workspace/{workspace_id}/members/{email_or_user_id}/ and signal an OpenClaw agent or an MCP-compatible client to start working in the workspace.
+The agent can create folders, write notes, and ask Ripley for a cited answer.
+When the work is ready, invite the human user as a workspace member, or share the result through a Send, Receive, or Exchange portal.
 Serverless functions running at the edge handle this entire handoff.
-Read more about this approach in Fast.io Storage for Agents.
+Read more about this approach in Fastio Storage for Agents.

 Performance Optimization and Edge Constraints